valleyofdoom/PC-Tuning/README.md

 </details>

 > [!IMPORTANT]
-> The presence of OEMs keys can force the installation of specific editions of Windows editions (e.g. Home) which is problematic because an edition that supports group policies is required as mentioned in the [Download and Prepare a Stock Windows ISO](#103-download-and-prepare-a-stock-windows-iso) section.
+> The presence of OEMs keys can force the installation of specific editions of Windows editions (e.g. Home) which is explained in section [10.3.
+Downloading and Preparing a Stock Windows ISO](#103-downloading-and-preparing-a-stock-windows-iso).
 To circumvent this, you can either customize ``EI.cfg`` and ``PID.txt`` ([instructions](https://www.youtube.com/watch?v=R3yM3AV6q-8)) or remove every edition apart from the edition you would like to install using [NTLite](https://www.ntlite.com).

 ## 10.6.
 Fetching Required Files